-Free tickets for all performances of RIP VAN WINKLE will be made available later this summer.
+Free tickets for all performances of RIP VAN WINKLE will be made available online beginning August 1, and via HVSF’s traveling box office in select locations on select dates in August.
 With just four performances scheduled, ticket availability will be highly limited.
-Subscribe to HVSF's email newsletter to stay up-to-date!
+Subscribe to HVSF’s email newsletter to learn more.